johnsonr/springai-demo/README.md

 ![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white)
 ![IntelliJ IDEA](https://img.shields.io/badge/IntelliJIDEA-000000.svg?style=for-the-badge&logo=intellij-idea&logoColor=white)

-Kotlin project with a simple [HTMX](https://htmx.org/) UI, demonstrating Spring AI with Ollama, Open AI and Neo4j.
+Kotlin demo project with a simple [HTMX](https://htmx.org/) UI, demonstrating Spring AI with Ollama, Open AI and Neo4j.
 Shows:

+- RAG using Spring AI's out of the box `QuestionAnswerAdvisor`
 - Mixing LLMs in a single application. **Use the right LLM for each requirement.**
 - The power of [Spring AI](https://github.com/spring-projects/spring-ai) advisors to instrument chats in a reusable way
-- The power of integrating LLM calls within a Spring application.
+- The power of integrating LLM calls within a Spring application by exposing Spring beans as LLM-accessible _functions_.

 This project features the following custom advisors:

-- `CaptureMemoryAdvisor`: Simple take on the ChatGPT concept of capturing memories.
-Uses a small model (`gemma2:2b` by default) to try to find useful memories in the latest user message.
-When it finds one it saves a Document to the `VectorStore` so it can be brought into the context in this or future chats.
-So if you tell the bot your favorite color is green, it will remember in future chats.
-Memory extraction runs asynchronously, so it doesn't slow responding to the user.
-- `CountMentionsAdvisor`: Detects when a topic is mentioned in a chat and raises an application event
+- `CountMentionsAdvisor`: Detects when a topic is mentioned in a chat and increments an entity counter and raises an application event
+- `SavePerformanceAdvisor`: Remembers mentions of upcoming performances and saves them to the database.
+Extraction runs asynchronously, so it doesn't slow responding to the user.

 This project illustrates the following best practices: